-- 1. Engineering knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - 2.
-Problem analysis: Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - 3.
-Design/development of solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - 4.
-Conduct investigations of complex problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions. - 5.
-Modern tool usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations. - 6.
-The engineer and society: Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice. - 7.
-Environment and sustainability: Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development. - 8.
-Ethics: Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice. - 9.
-Individual and team work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings. - 10.
-Communication: Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions. - 11.
-Project management and finance: Demonstrate knowledge and understanding of the engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments. - 12.
-Life-long learning: Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.
+- PO1.
+Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals and Electronics and Communication Engineering specialization to solve complex engineering problems in RF, Signal Processing, Image Processing, VLSI, wireless communication networks and embedded systems - PO2.
+Problem Analysis: Identify, formulate, research literature, and analyze complex engineering problems in RF, Signal Processing, Image Processing, VLSI, wireless communication networks and embedded systems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - PO3.
+Design/development of Solutions: Design solutions for Complex Engineering Problems and design electronics and communication system components in RF, Signal Processing, Image Processing, VLSI, wireless communication networks and embedded systems for a given specification with appropriate consideration for the public health and safety, and the societal, and environmental considerations.

+- PO4.
+Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions for the complex engineering problems in RF, Signal Processing, Image Processing, VLSI, wireless communication networks and embedded systems - PO5.
+Modern Tool usage: Model and simulate complex engineering activities in RF, Signal Processing, Image Processing, VLSI, wireless communication networks and embedded systems using IT tools with an understanding of the limitations - PO6.
+The Engineer and Society: Apply reasoning informed by the contextual knowledge to assess societal, health, and safety issues and the consequent responsibilities relevant to the professional Engineering practice in RF, Signal Processing, Image Processing, VLSI, wireless communication networks and embedded systems. - PO7.
+Environment and Sustainability: Understand the impact of the professional engineering solutions for RF, Signal Processing, Image Processing, VLSI, wireless communication networks and embedded systems in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development. - PO8.
+Ethics: Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice. - PO9.
+Individual and Team Work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings. - PO10.
+Communication: Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions. - PO11.
+Project Management and Finance: Work as a member or leader of a project team to find successful cost effective design solutions to the complex engineering problems related to Electronics and communication Engineering systems and allied areas. - PO12.
+Life-long Learning: Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.